OUDSL/openrefine-tutorial/_site/index.md

 ![Timeline Facet](images/image_08.png)

-Uncheck the box at the bottom of the facet that says blanks.
+Uncheck the box at the bottom of the facet that says Blanks.
 This will filter out all of the rows with no date so they are not displayed in our data.

 You can use the facet to adjust the data based on the date reported.
 On the left side of the box, there is a gray oval with two lines.
-Drag the oval until you are the date displayed at the bottom is in 2016.
-You should also see the number of matching rows descrease at the top of your spreadsheet.
+Drag the oval until the date displayed at the bottom is in 2016.
+After you do this, look at the number of matching rows at the top of the spreadsheet.
+This number should have decreased.

 ![Filtered with Timeline](images/image_09.png)

 ### Number Facet
-We can also facet by our numerical data values.
+We can also facet by our numeric data values.
 Let's try it with the #affected-missing column.
 Select the down arrow, Facet, and then Numeric Facet.

-Once again eliminate the blank entries notice how drastically the number of rows declines.
+Once again eliminate the blank entries.
+Notice how drastically the number of rows declines.
 You can use the gray oval to further filter the data.
 Let's change it to only show incidents that had over 100 missing persons.
 Now, you should only have a handful of records.

 ![Numeric Filter](images/image_10.png)

 **What similarities do these records have?**

-**How could filters like this be valuable to humanitarian workers and journalist?**
+**How could filters like this be valuable to humanitarian workers and/or journalists?**

 ### Text Facet
 Notice that as we add additional facets, the previous ones remain in the facet/filter section.
 Let's remove our numeric and timeline facets before adding a text facet.
 To remove a facet, click the x in the top left corner of each individual facet.
-To this for both of your current facets.
+Do this for both of your current facets.

 The IOM Missing Migrants Project data is collected from a variety of sources.
 Let's facet by text on those sources to see which ones provide the most data.
 Find the #meta+source+name column (you will need to scroll over in your spreadsheet).
 Click the arrow, scroll over facet, and select Text Facet.